manoagaming/manoagaming.github.io/index.md

 ![](images/landingpage.png)

-Anyone with a UH account can login to BowFolios by clicking on the login button.
+Anyone with a UH account can login to Manoa Gaming by clicking on the login button.
 The UH CAS authentication screen then appears and requests your UH account and password:

 ![](images/bowfolios-cas.png)